 Once You've Decided to Attend...

-- Pay $275 Commitment Deposit for on campus residency or $150 if you are a commuter (non-resident)
+• Pay a $275 Commitment Deposit for on campus residency or $150 if you are a commuter (non-resident)

 Once You're Registered...

-- Get CTX email, Student ID, and Parking Pass (no additional fee)
+• Get a Student ID and Parking Pass (no additional fee)

-Concordia selects students who present the most competitive applications and who we consider most likely to be successful, contributing members of the Concordia community and to graduate.
+Concordia selects students who present the most competitive applications and who we consider most likely to graduate and to be successful, contributing members of the Concordia community.
 To reach admission decisions, Concordia evaluates all candidates in a comprehensive way using this criteria.

 Transfers with at least 18 credit hours must have a cumulative GPA of a 2.0, as determined by Concordia University’s calculation, on all college credit hours attempted.

-The admissions requirements for transfers are determined by the number of college-level hours from regionally accredited colleges or universities that have been completed at the time of application.
+The admission requirements for transfers are determined by the number of college-level hours from regionally accredited colleges or universities that have been completed at the time of application.

-Transfers with less than 18 college credit hours must meet freshman admissions requirements.
+Transfers with less than 18 college credit hours must meet freshman admission requirements.

 Students who fall below the requirements will be evaluated by the admissions committee and may still be eligible for provisional admission.